ConfederacyOfGaia/Gaia/dms-guide.md

 The cycles of destruction leave ruins in their wakes.
 Many of the large cities are built on top of the ashes of earlier incarnations of themselves, but many cities are simply abandoned.
 These abandoned cities are where the ignoble races thrive.

-!!!
-Why do the elves not know this, when the orcs do?
-Are elves too self-indulgent?
-Maybe the gnomes always almost-completely destroy the elves, who then need to start over from scratch in a new land.

 \page